apache/mxnet/example/rcnn/README.md

 * If you value simplicity.
 Technical details are *very complicated* in MXNet.
   This is by design to attain maximum possible performance instead of patching fixes after fixes.
   Performance and parallelization are more than a change of parameter.
-* If you want to do CPU training, be advised that it has not been verified yet.
+* If you want to do CPU training, be advised that it has not been verified properly yet.
+You can change the `ctx` variable in `train_end2end.py` or `train_alternate.py` scripts to `mx.cpu` and run these scripts directly to test it.
-  You will not encounter NOT_IMPLEMENTED_ERROR so it is still possible.
-* If you are on Windows or Python3, some people reported it was possible with some modifications.
+* If you are on Windows some people reported it was possible with some modifications.
 But they have disappeared.

 ## Experiments
 | Method | Network | Training Data | Testing Data | Reference | Result |